nneonneo/Insta360-X3-Firmware-Tools/README.md

 - `f4.bin`: this is the SquashFS root filesystem for the ARM64 application processor.
 You can unpack and modify it by using `sudo mount_squashfs.sh f4.bin <mountpoint>`: after mounting, make any changes you want to the mounted filesystem, then run the printed `mksquashfs` command to convert it back into a SquashFS image.
 - `f5.bin`: this is the device tree supplied to the Linux kernel.
 You can modify it by using the `dtc` command: `dtc -I dtb -O dts < f5.bin > f5.dts` to convert it into a text file, and `dtc -I dts -O dtb < f5.dts > f5.bin` to convert it back into a binary file.

+## Installing Firmware

+After some experimentation, I found an installation strategy that was both easy and fast.
+However, note that this has only been tested with a single device; use at your own risk!

+- Remove the SD card and connect it directly to your computer using an SD card reader.
+If you do not have an SD card reader, you will have to use the usual update mode.
+- Place the firmware file at the root of the SD card, named exactly `Insta360X3FW.bin`.
+- Eject the SD card from your computer and set it aside.
+- Plug in the camera and turn it on.
+- Set the USB mode to "Android", *not* U Disk Mode.
+- With the device connected to USB and powered on, remove the battery and insert the SD card.
+- The device should immediately begin loading the firmware.
+Once it finishes and reboots, unplug the USB cable and reinstall the battery.
+- Press the power button.
+The device should boot into the new firmware.

 ## Firmware Downloads

 Various versions of the firmware can be found at the following links: